-Undergraduate student numbers and FTEs assigned to cover EQM and ASC teaching, advising, and planning for the academic enrichment experience will be evaluated annually to determine if needs for all three undergraduate degree programs are being met.
+Undergraduate student numbers and FTEs assigned to cover EQM and ASC teaching, advising, and planning for the academic enrichment experience will be evaluated annually to determine if needs for both undergraduate degree programs are being met.

-Both ASC and EQM new freshmen enrollment numbers were at all-time highs for Fall 2019.
+Both ASC and EQM new freshmen enrollment numbers remain at high levels.
 These student numbers, coupled with already high sophomore-senior numbers and no faculty growth, have resulted in greater student: teacher ratios in both ASC and EQM courses.

 Student numbers and available faculty to meet the responsibilities of teaching, advising, and planning for the academic experience of both EQM and ASC need constant evaluation to ensure students enrolled in these programs obtain the best educational experience possible.
 These evaluations should guide conversations with college administration on how to best allocate resources for these two important degree programs.
+Additionally, it is unclear at this point if changes in teaching modalities as a result of COVID-19 will positively or negatively impact student enrollment numbers which may in turn impact instructor needs.

 Work with college administration and the Director of Equine Programs to refine the organizational structure of Equine Programs in a way that facilitates communication and teamwork between Animal and Food Sciences and Equine Programs.
-Will also continue working with the Office of Philanthropy and Alumni to secure funding to expand both the teaching and research infrastructure at the AFS Horse Unit so that the growing needs for teaching do not hinder the research program.
+Will also continue working with the CAFE Office of Philanthropy and Alumni to secure funding to expand both the teaching and research infrastructure at the AFS Horse Unit so that the growing needs for teaching do not hinder the research program.